McGill-NLP/mcgill-nlp.github.io/_posts/reading-group/summer-2025/2025-07-22-thomas-hildebrandt.md

 There are two open 2-year postdoc/assistant professorship positions, see details [here](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=1307&ProjectId=164541&DepartmentId=18970&MediaId=5&SkipAdvertisement=False&uiculture=en)

 ## Speaker Bio
-Thomas Hildebrandt is professor at Department of Computer Science at University of Copenhagen.
+Thomas Hildebrandt is professor at the Department of Computer Science, Copenhagen University.
+His research spans formal methods for concurrent and distributed systems and security to formal languages and symbolic AI for business process management and computational law.